 |

-In addition, the operations impact, in terms of output and employment, is broken down by industry sector.
+In addition, the operations impact, in terms of output and employment, can be broken down by industry sector.
 This additional breakdown by industry sector allows the user to identify the other sectors of the geographic area's economy that are impacted by a company's operation. |

 |